wix-incubator/react-native-crash-course/docs/App.Navigation.md

 <img src="https://github.com/wix-playground/wix-mobile-crash-course/blob/master/assets/PostsList.png" align="center" >

-All actions described in this section are provided in this [commit](https://github.com/wix-playground/wix-mobile-crash-course/commit/2de9761877a3fa7ed6339daae7d370979da14017).

 # Pushing Your First Screen
 Now we want to enable the following behavior: when the user clicks on the text, the app pushes the ViewPost screen.
 Later on, it will be very easy to attach the same function to a list item instead of the text.